- Update 10/13/21: Safeguards To Protect Filipino Children Against Bullying

 It is also interesting to note that Filipino victims are more transparent to their friends than family.

-Finally, this cyberbullying statistics revealed an interesting point worthy of a separate blog post, bullied because of unpopular opinion.
+Finally, these cyber bullying statistics revealed an interesting point worthy of a separate blog post, bullied because of unpopular opinion.

 To be cyber mobbed because of your opinion in a democratic space like the Philippines speaks of our democratic maturity.
 Free speech can indeed violate a human right.
 But that’s another topic altogether, until then.